 Afro-Pakistani-Klezmer-Gospel-Germanic-Roots funk with Indian influences and a serious jazz sensibility.

-Reuniting the original lineup for the first time in almost a decade Garaj Mahal is Fareed Haque on Guitar, Kai Eckhardt on bass, Eric Levy on keys, and Alan Hertz on drums.
+Reuniting the original lineup for the first time in almost a decade Garaj Mahal is Fareed Haque on Guitar, Kai Eckhardt on bass, Osam Ezzeldin on keys, and Alan Hertz on drums.
 The lucky combination of four individuals, highly educated in music while coming from vastly diverse ethnic and religious backgrounds, all sharing a thirst for something unique of very high quality in the intimacy of real improvisation.

 Five Alarm Funk

 The Vancouver-based band is eight men strong and over a decade deep into a career that has seen it release five acclaimed albums and burn up stages across the country on six national tours.
 And this vehicle isn’t about to slow down.

 In fact, Five Alarm Funk is just picking up steam.
 Set to release their 6th studio album, Sweat, on March 3, 2017, Sweat gets right to the roots of what Five Alarm Funk is all about: epic, intense arrangements, heavy groove and a ton of fun.